swharden/SWHarden.com/content/blog2/2021-10-12-jpeg-rename-by-date.md

 tags: ["csharp"]
 ---

-# Rename Image Files by Capture Date with C#

 **I have hundreds of folders containing thousands of photographs I wish to move to a single directory.** Images are all JPEG format, but unfortunately they have filenames like `DSC_0123.JPG`.
 This means there are many identical filenames (e.g., every folder has a `DSC_0001.JPG`) and also the sorted list of filenames would not be in chronological order.